Meet Our Team

 Ernesto is a scholar of Asian Health Traditions, whose comparative research at the Goddard Graduate Institute focuses on the restorative practices found in the classical texts of Indian, Chinese and Tibetan health sciences.
 After completing an Associates degree in Massage therapy from SUNY Columbia-Greene specializing in acupressure modalities of massage (shiatsu tui-na and marma), he was compelled to further his understanding of Traditional Chinese Medicine by pursuing a BSc in TCM from SUNY Empire State.
 His hobby is translating ancient medical texts from the languages of Classical Chinese, Sanskrit and Tibetan into English in an effort to preserve the ancient Asiatic tradition of call and response recitation as a way to transmit sacred knowledge.
 Inspired by his Ayurvedic Health Counselor/Practitioner trainings through Kripalu/Yoga-Veda Institute respectively, Ernesto’s current research project explores the point where geriatrics, palliative care and panchakarma intersect through an extensive study of the nursing home model developed in the Ashtavaidya tradition of Kerala, India.
 He is currently undertaking Kerala Ayurveda’s Doctoral program.

-• Karen Stoneman - Office Manager
+• Karen Stoneman - Office Manager and Ayurvedic Health Counselor

 Karen Stoneman is our Office Manager, Reiki Master/Teacher and Sound Healing Therapist.
 Karen comes from a “hard science” background, but has always been drawn to natural remedies.
 Following a 23 year career in physical therapy, she became the office manager of a specialty medical practice and expanded her skill set.
 Meanwhile, she pursued Reiki training and certification.
 More recently, Karen has also been certified in Level I Sound Healing with training provided by Master Satya Brat from the International Academy of Sound Healing.